commercetools/ui-kit/test/percy/README.md

 ### Viewing snapshots in browser

-You can run `yarn visual-testing-playground:build` and `yarn visual-testing-playground:serve` to show your routes in the browser without having to upload them.
+You can run `yarn visual-testing-app:build` and `yarn visual-testing-app:serve` to show your routes in the browser without having to upload them.
 This is useful when you're working on adding more snapshots or resolving bugs in existing snapshots.

 No snapshots will be uploaded to Percy in this case.